-Setting Policy Enforcement
+10.1 Setting Policy Enforcement

-You must use Safety Suite Device Configurator (SSDC) to make changes to Policy Enforcement settings.
+You must use ProRAE Studio II to make changes to Policy Enforcement settings.
 The procedure differs, depending on whether you are using an AutoRAE 2, a MultiRAE Travel Charger, or a MultiRAE Desktop Cradle.
 Policy violations are captured in the datalog.

-Using the AutoRAE 2 Automatic Test and Calibration System
+10.1.1 Using The AutoRAE 2 Automatic Test And Calibration System

-To program a MultiRAE via an AutoRAE 2, you need Safety Suite Device Configurator (SSDC), the AutoRAE 2 connected to a power source, and a USB PC communications cable.
+To program a MultiRAE via an AutoRAE 2, you need ProRAE Studio II Instrument Configuration and Data Management Software, the AutoRAE 2 connected to a power source, and a USB PC communications cable.

-- 1. Connect a USB cable between a PC with Safety Suite Device Configurator (SSDC) and the AutoRAE 2. - 2.
+- 1. Connect a USB cable between a PC with ProRAE Studio II and the AutoRAE 2. - 2.
 Apply power to the AutoRAE 2. - 3.
 Turn off the MultiRAE (or put the MultiRAE into AutoRAE 2 Mode) and set it in the cradle. - 4.
-Start Safety Suite Device Configurator (SSDC) software on the PC.
-Enter a username and password (the default administrator username is "administrator" and the password is "Default123"). - 5.
-The software will scan automatically for instruments.
+Start ProRAE Studio II software on the PC. - 5.
+Select "Administrator" and input the password (the default is "rae"). - 6.
+Click "Detect the instruments automatically" (the magnifying glass icon with the letter "A" in it).
+After a few seconds, the AutoRAE 2 Cradle is found and it is shown, along with its serial number: